wesselvanree/shopify-theme-tailwind/README.md

 ### Disadvantages

-- Because an extra build step is involved, you need to manually copy changes made in the theme editor in Shopify.
+- Because an extra build step is involved, you need to manually copy changes made in the theme editor from Shopify.
 Those changes will be committed to the `dist` branch so you can copy the committed files.
 - The tailwind `normalize.css` breaks some default styling of the Dawn theme.
 - The Dawn theme contains the following line in some CSS files: